We will begin accepting applications for the 2014 Fellowship on January 1, 2014. Deadline for submissions is April 1, 2014.

 The apartment is adequately furnished; Fellows need bring only their personal belongings.
 The Carson McCullers Center provides utilities (except for long distance telephone service), general property maintenance, a computer and online service.
 Fellows are welcome, of course, to bring their own computers if they prefer.
 Since public transportation in the Columbus area leaves something to be desired, an automobile would prove more than useful; however, there are grocery stores, post offices, and other services within walking distance, so an automobile is not an absolute necessity.
 Still, an automobile is highly recommended.
 A spouse or companion is welcome, but children and pets will not be allowed.

 April 1, 2014.
-We begin accepting submissions on January 1, 2014, and all entries must be mailed and postmarked on or before April 1, 2014.
-Electronic submissions will not be accepted.
+We begin accepting submissions on January 1, 2014, and all entries must be submitted before April 1, 2014.
+To complete the application process, please submit your materials on-line: https://columbusstate.peopleadmin.com/postings/788.

-All applications must be postmarked on or before April 1.
+All applications must be completed on or before April 1.

 All applications will be acknowledged, and finalists will be chosen and scheduled for telephone interviews with the selection committee by May 15.